boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 # Reference Framework and Architecture {#slice-fr}

 {{?I-D.ietf-teas-ietf-network-slices}} is the authoritative IETF framework for Network Slices.
-It provides definitions for a slice-related core terms and specifies a framework for the provision of Network Slice services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
-The document refers to such slices as IETF Network Slice.
+It provides definitions for a slice-related core terms and specifies a framework for the provision of Network Slice Services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
+The document refers to such slices as IETF Network Slice or "the term "RFC XXXX Network Slice" (where XXXX is the number assigned to {{?I-D.ietf-teas-ietf-network-slices}} when published as an RFC".

 {{?I-D.ietf-teas-ietf-network-slices}} provides a clear distinction between:

-* the "IETF Network Slice service" which is the service delivered to the customer and which is agnostic to the technologies and mechanisms used by the service provider, and
+* the "RFC XXXX Network Slice Service" which is the service delivered to the customer and which is agnostic to the technologies and mechanisms used by the service provider, and
-* the "IETF Network Slice" which is the realization of the service in the service provider's network achieved by partitioning network resources and by applying a set of mechanisms within the network.
+* the "RFC XXXX Network Slice" which is the realization of the service in the service provider's network achieved by partitioning network resources and by applying a set of mechanisms within the network.

-The IETF Network Slice service is specified in terms of:
+The RFC XXXX Network Slice Service is specified in terms of:

 * a set of Service Demarcation Point (SDP),
 * a set of one or more connectivity constructs between subsets of these SDPs, and
 * a set of service objectives for each SDP sending to each connectivity construct.

 The service objectives can be expressed as Service Level Objectives (SLOs) or Service Level Expectations (SLEs).

-In some deploymenets, the underlying network can be customized to select a subset of resources that are suitable for the delivery of an IETF Network Slice service.
+In some deploymenets, the underlying network can be customized to select a subset of resources that are suitable for the delivery of an RFC XXXX Network Slice Service.
 Such a customization can be achieved by creating a set of Network Resource Partitions (NRPs).

-In other deployments, IETF Network Slices can be hosted directly on the underlay network (i.e., without requiring any NRP).
+In other deployments, RFC XXXX Network Slices can be hosted directly on the underlay network (i.e., without requiring any NRP).

-IETF Network Slices can be realized using existing tools ({{no-extension}}).
+RFC XXXX Network Slices can be realized using existing tools ({{no-extension}}).
 The extensions listed in {{cp-ext}} or {{dp-ext}} are not required in such a case.

-{{?I-D.ietf-teas-ietf-network-slices}} does not provide any recommendation about the technological means to realize an IETF Network Slice service.
+{{?I-D.ietf-teas-ietf-network-slices}} does not provide any recommendation about the technological means to realize an RFC XXXX Network Slice Service.
 These considerations are deployment specific.

 # Models for Realizing Network Slices

 ## Using Current IP/MPLS Technologies {#no-extension}

-{{?I-D.srld-teas-5g-slicing}} describes a model for the realization of IETF Network Slices for 5G networks.
+{{?I-D.srld-teas-5g-slicing}} describes a model for the realization of RFC XXXX Network Slices for 5G networks.
 This realization model reuses many building blocks that are commonly used in service provider networks, specifically:

 * L2VPN/L3VPN service instances for logical separation,
 * Fine-grained resource control at the PE,